zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

 5. Create the following empty sets:
     1. Name server IP address and associated CDS RRset ("CDS RRsets").
 A name server IP can hold an empty RRset.
     2. Name server IP address and associated CDNSKEY RRset ("CDNSKEY RRsets").
        A name server IP can hold an empty RRset.
-    3. Name server IP set ("Mismatch CDS/CDNSKEY").
+    3. Name server IP address set ("Mismatch CDS/CDNSKEY").
+    4. Name server IP address set ("Has CDS No CDNSKEY").
+    5. Name server IP address set ("Has CDNSKEY No CDS").
+    5. Name server IP address set ("Has CDS And CDNSKEY").

 6. Repeat the following steps for each name server IP address in *NS IP*: